-The Arab Group for the Protection of Nature and the Arab Network for Food Sovereignty held the first preparatory meeting for the “Arab Tree Path” project in the Jordanian capital of Amman on January 14, 2020, in the presence of representatives from regional, Arab, and international organizations working in the fields of sustainable development and the advancement of the agricultural sector, along with representatives from the Arab League’s sub-committee for the Eradication of Hunger.
+The Arab Group for the Protection of Nature and the Arab Network for Food Sovereignty held the first preparatory meeting for the “Arab Tree Path” project in the Jordanian capital of Amman on January 14, 2020, in the presence of representatives from regional and international organizations working in the fields of sustainable development and the advancement of the agricultural sector, along with representatives from the Arab League’s Sub-committee for the Eradication of Hunger.

-The project aims to support the stability of vulnerable communities, increase food security, reduce the impacts of climate change, fight desertification and preserve biodiversity.
+The project aims to support the resilience of vulnerable communities, increase food security, reduce the impacts of climate change, fight desertification and preserve biodiversity.

-APN general coordinator & president of the Arab Network for Food Sovereignty, Razan Zuayter, said that this meeting– the first meeting of its kind–is of exceptional importance, as participants look forward to developing a shared strategy to realize a big dream: the “Arab Tree Path” following what APN began through the “Million Trees Campaign,” in Palestine and the “Green Caravan,” in Jordan, which provide models for the “Arab Tree Path” campaign.
+APN general coordinator & president of the Arab Network for Food Sovereignty, Razan Zuayter, said that this meeting is of exceptional importance, as participants look forward to developing a shared strategy to realize a big dream: the “Arab Tree Path” following what APN began through the “Million Trees Campaign,” in Palestine and the “Green Caravan,” in Jordan, which provide models for the “Arab Tree Path” campaign.

 Zuayter believes the success of this large project relies on the strength and cooperation of the parties involved, along with the political will of Arab countries under the umbrella of the Arab League, which hopes to play a role in such unifying projects in the Arab World.

-APN welcomed Dr. Wadeed Al-Aryan, the representative of the Arab League’s subcommittee on the Eradication of Hunger, pointing out that the meeting is advantageous as he comes by invitation of “a civil society organization” concerned with sustainable development.
-(APN)
+APN welcomed Dr. Wadeed Al-Aryan, the representative of the Arab League’s Subcommittee on the Eradication of Hunger, pointing out that the meeting is advantageous as it comes by invitation of a civil society organization, APN, that is concerned with sustainable development.

-The project, which Al-Aryan hopes will come to fruition soon, should serve the stability of Arab families working in agriculture as well as broad economic development in the region.
+The project, which Al-Aryan hopes will come to fruition soon, should support the livelihoods of Arab families working in agriculture as well as broad economic development in the region.